-Dissertation Coursework: As required by the graduate school each student must take dissertation reading (ORI \99R) and dissertation writing (ORI \99W) at least once.
-These courses can only be taken after a student has advanced to PhD candidacy.
+Dissertation Coursework: As required by the graduate school each student must take dissertation writing (ORI 99W) at least twice.
+This course can only be taken after a student has advanced to PhD candidacy and a student must be continuously enrolled in ORI 99W courses in long semesters, once the student becomes a PhD candidate.
+A student must be enrolled in the dissertation class during the semester in which he or she graduates.